tomlion/server-bootstrap/README.md

 # Server Bootstrap

-I've done a ton of work setting up various servers, but I've never really made it a point to document everything that I do...
-I aim to fix that with this repo.

-Basically, I have set up a bunch of ubuntu servers in the past, and am in the process of setting up some new 12.04 LTS servers to run my rails apps.
-It seemed like it was time to document EVERYTHING that I do, partly to share my knowledge, and partly to keep me from forgetting what the hell it is I do every time.

-I'm also including various scripts that are useful for bootstrapping various setups and configurations.

-Finally, there's also good stuff around various other things like chef, nginx configs, capistrano stuff, and more.
-I'll do my best to note where I get everything from, but if you see something here that's yours and I haven't credited you, lemme know and I'll make things right.
+Ever wanted to know the best way to set up an Ubuntu server for rails apps, or other fancy-pants web stuff?
+Me too!

+I've spent a lot of time doing infrastructure work, setting up servers, solving problems, and all that crap, and figured it was time that I started writing some of this stuff down.
+Is any of this the "best" way to do stuff?
+Probably not, but it works pretty damn well for me, and it might for you as well.

+So what is all this?
+Mostly documentation, but there are some nice scripts, templates, configs, and more to help you set up your (mostly rails) web servers.
+Remember, this is the way I do this, so there's a lot of things here that are meant to help me do what I do faster.
+The best way to figure all this stuff out is to start digging around.

+I've sourced a lot of this from the internets, and I've done my best to give credit wherever appropriate, but I may have missed something, so please call me on it if I have so I can make things right.

+Enjoy!

-## IMPORTANT!
+### IMPORTANT!

-I will not support you, I provide no warranty, use this stuff at your own risk, etc. I'm happy to collaborate on this stuff, but you're on your own with a lot of it.
+I will not support you, I provide no warranty, use this stuff at your own risk, etc. I'm happy to collaborate and take suggestions, but you're totally on your own with everything here.

+---

 ## Contributing